tomlurge/mteam/data.md

 	torperf                             -          -

-JSON Serializations legend:
+#### JSON serialization legend

 		"" : string
 		# : number
-		no "%" : "network status vote" and "bridge network status" collector entries can contain one percentage value each. these values shall be imported as numbers, omitting the "%" sign boolean : true/false
+		boolean : true/false
 		[x,x,x...] : array of x
 		if entry contains no value and no default is given in comment write: null if entry is absent write: null

+#### JSON serialization caveat

+	a collection of documents has to be saved
+	- as objects (with curly braces)
+	- each on a new row
+	- without commas between them
+	- and without a surrounding array

+		no "%"
+		- "network status vote" and "bridge network status" collector entries can contain one percentage value each. these values shall be imported as numbers, omitting the "%" sign

 #### collecTor examples